Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Unix.md

 - ✅ **Native Linux application** - Integrated with your desktop environment
 - ✅ **Open PDFs directly** - Double-click any PDF to open in Stirling-PDF
-- ✅ **Sign in to start** - Choose Stirling Cloud or your self-hosted server on launch (required before using tools)
+- ✅ **No login required** - Install and start using PDF tools right away
-- ✅ **Processes files locally after sign-in** - All your PDF processing stays on your device
+- ✅ **Processes files locally** - All your PDF processing stays on your device
+- ✅ **Optional server connection** - Connect to Stirling Cloud or your own self-hosted server for advanced tools like OCR and document conversions
-- ✅ **All features included** - Every PDF tool available
+- ✅ **All local tools included** - Merge, split, rotate, sign, and more work without any server
 - ✅ **Better performance** - Native Linux integration
 - ✅ **No browser needed** - Standalone application